-If you’re looking for a spectacular travel destination that’s barely been touched by tourism, Algeria is the place to go.
+If you’re looking for a spectacular travel destination that’s barely been touched by tourism, consider flights to Algeria.
 Part Africa and part Europe, its vastness (it’s the second largest country in Africa) means that even at its most compelling sights, there aren't many crowds.
 Whether you’re exploring Roman ruins, shopping the souk in Algiers, or eyeing the incredible landscapes of the Sahara, you’ll find few other tourists – and plenty of curious, friendly and welcoming Algerians.

 Algiers, the capital, is packed with Ottoman palaces and ancient minarets, modernist buildings and shaded cafes.
 It’s a place where you can spend a few days wandering through the medina and drinking coffee, or feasting on grilled lamb followed by a stroll along the seafront.
 Its whitewashed colonial buildings are stunning, its wide boulevards date back to the French occupation, and its flower-filled streets lead down to the bright blue Bay of Algiers.